KG0516: Title

-The title KG0516 references a combination of digits, dates, and initials, recalling the moment Karol G and her parents signed her first major contract under her stage name.
+The title KG0516 references a combination of dates and initials, recalling the moment Karol G and her parents signed her first major contract under her stage name.

-In an interview with Variety, Karol G explained how the name came to be:
+In an interview with Variety, she explained how the name came to be:

 My parents signed a contract on my behalf on May 16th, 2006 and that was the first time that my name as Karol G was written.

 Release and promotion

 The album was released on March 25, 2021, through Universal Music Latino.
 It was released on CD, vinyl, digital download and streaming.

 "Tusa" was performed for the first time on December 8, 2019, at Pixel 4's Motion Sense Concert Series.
 On January 10, 2020, Karol G made her debut performance on The Tonight Show Starring Jimmy Fallon, with "Tusa".
 On August 13, 2020, "Ay, Dios Mío!" was performed for the first time at the 17th Annual Premios Juventud.
 On September 10, an acoustic live version of the song was uploaded on YouTube.
 "Bichota" was performed for the first time on November 8, 2020, at the 27th Annual MTV Europe Music Awards.
 On November 19, 2020, at the 21st Annual Latin Grammy Awards, "Tusa" was performed.
 On March 24, 2021, "El Barco" was performed for the first time on The Tonight Show Starring Jimmy Fallon.
 "El Makinón" alongside "Bichota" were performed at the 28th Annual Billboard Music Awards on May 23, 2021.
 On May 27, 2021, Karol G performed "El Makinón", "200 Copas" and "Contigo Voy a Muerte", the very first for the latter two, at the Tiny Desk Concerts.
 "200 Copas" was performed at the 18th Annual Premios Juventud on July 22, 2021.
 In collaboration with Billboard and energy drink Rockstar, Karol G performed "Bichota", "Ay, Dios Mío!", "El Barco", and "DVD" for the Summer Spotlight concert series on September 15, 2021.
 On October 27, 2021, Karol G embarked on the Bichota Tour, which lasted all through June 21, 2022.
 Multiple songs from KG0516, among others, were performed.
 On March 23, 2022, "El Barco" was performed at the Billboard Women in Music.
 From September 6, 2022 to November 2, 2022, Karol G embarked on the Strip Love Tour, which became the highest grossing tour by a Latin female act in the United States, later surpassed by her own Mañana Será Bonito Tour.
 On February 19, 2023, Karol G was the headlining act for Viña Del Mar International Song Festival, where multiple songs from KG0516 were performed.